Baxterminator/ros_switch/docs/index.md

 That's what this project is about:

 - simplifying the ROS environment configuration through a simple YAML file that can be easily shared,
-- provide tools to switch between custom environment with a proper cleaning of pathes and environment variables.
+- provide tools to switch between custom environment with a proper cleaning of path and environment variables.

 This project was heavily inspired from the [ros_management_tools](https://github.com/oKermorgant/ros_management_tools/) project from the professor O. Kermorgant from the LS2N (*laboratory on the Centrale Nantes campus, France*), who made a simple bash script for switching between the several ROS environments needed for the labs.